Knowing which questions to ask a realtor during your first meeting to sell your house is crucial.

 Question#2: Will you also represent the buyer?

-This is a great question to ask because the realtor’s answer will tell you about their integrity.
+This is a great question to ask a real estate agent when selling because their answer can tell you about their integrity.

 Can a realtor who is selling a home also represent the buyer?